beevik/etree/README.md

 etree
 =====

-The etree package is a go package that processes XML in the form of an element tree.
+The etree package is a lightweight, pure go package that expresses XML in the form of an element tree.
 Its design was inspired by the Python [ElementTree](http://docs.python.org/2/library/xml.etree.elementtree.html) module.

+Some of the etree package's features include:

+* Implemented in pure go; depends only on standard go libraries.
+* Built on top of the go [encoding/xml](http://golang.org/pkg/encoding/xml) package.
+* Represents XML documents as trees of elements for easy traversal by go code.
+* Imports, serializes, modifies or creates XML documents from scratch.
+* Writes and reads XML to/from files, byte slices, strings and io.Writer/io.Reader.
+* Performs simple or complex searches using lightweight XPath-like query APIs.
+* Auto-indents XML using spaces or tabs for better readability.

 See http://godoc.org/github.com/beevik/etree for the godoc-formatted API documentation.

-Note that this package supports only a simplified version of the XPath standard.
-See comments on the Path struct for more details.

 ###Example: Creating an XML document